 One of the key ingredients to maintaining an effective classroom management plan is mastering the art of transitioning in the classroom.

-Transitioning in the classroom efficiently involves learners moving from one activity to the next without chaos, distractions, or confusion.
+Transitioning in the classroom involves learners moving from one activity to the next without chaos, distractions, or confusion.

 This post takes you step-by-step through essential actions you can take so that your elementary students transition smoothly from one task to the next.

 Follow these tried-and-true tips, and gradually, your learners will be transitioning in the classroom with high proficiency.

-Trending… Teachers are raving about this collection of classroom management ideas for the elementary classroom.
+Trending… Elementary teachers are raving about this collection of classroom management ideas for the elementary classroom.

 Secrets to Perfect Transitioning In the Classroom